UNT-RITS/UNT-RITS.github.io/website_project/docs/index.md

 	Walk-in and in-person appointments are limited to favor virtual appointments via Zoom, phone, or other means of online communication.
 	Please send an email to SciComp-Support@unt.edu to schedule an appointment with a NTSC staff member.
 Thank you for your understanding.

-!!! info "Recent Updates 10/2020"
+!!! info "Recent Updates 11/2020"
-	* Updated Rstudio to version 1.4.750
-	* New Support Email: SciComp-Support@unt.edu
 	* New Julia version 1.5.2
+	* Check out info for Nov TUG meeting

 ![Talon_pic](images/talon-green-1200x300.png)